DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/06-Categorical-Data.md

 ##
 ## categorical variables:
 ##     name  class levels    n missing
-## 1   spam factor      2 3921       0
-## 2 number factor      3 3921       0
+## 1 number factor      3 3921       0
 ##                                    distribution
-## 1 0 (90.6%), 1 (9.4%)
-## 2 small (72.1%), none (14%) ...
+## 1 small (72.1%), none (14%) ...
+##
+## quantitative variables:
+##   name   class min Q1 median Q3 max       mean        sd    n missing
+## 1 spam numeric   0  0      0  0   1 0.09359857 0.2913066 3921       0
 ```

 Notice the use of the `pipe` operator and how it adds to the ease of reading the code.
-The `select()` function allows us to narrow the variables down to the two of interest.
+The `select()` function allows us to narrow down the columns/variables to the two of interest.
 Then `inspect()` gives us information about those variables.
 We read from top line; we start with the data set `email`, input it into `select()` and select variables from it, and then use `inspect()` to summarize the variables.

-As is indicated `number` is a categorical variable that describes whether an email contains no numbers, only small numbers (values under 1 million), or at least one big number (a value of 1 million or more).
-The variable `spam` is a numeric variable where `1` indicates the email is spam.
-To treat it as categorical we will want to change it to a **factor** but first we will build a table that summarizes data for the two variables, see Table \@ref(tab:contin1-tab).
+As indicated above, `number` is a categorical variable (a *factor*) that describes whether an email contains no numbers, only small numbers (values under 1 million), or at least one big number (a value of 1 million or more).
+The variable `spam` is a numeric variable, where `1` indicates the email is spam and `0` indicates the email is not spam.
+To treat `spam` as categorical, we will want to change it to a *factor*, but first we will build a table that summarizes data for the two variables (Table \@ref(tab:contin1-tab)).
 This table is called a **contingency table**.
 Each value in the table represents the number of times a particular combination of variable outcomes occurred.
-We will show you the code to generate the contingency table.

 <table>
 <caption>(\#tab:contin1-tab)A contingency table for the `email` data.</caption>